The Midnight Sun (The Twilight Zone): Closing narration

+Rod Serling then appears on camera to promote the next episode: "Next week we move back into time, back to 1863.
+A distinguished actor, Mr. Gary Merrill plays the role of a Confederate scout who goes off on a patrol and winds up smack dab in the center of The Twilight Zone.
+Our story is an adaptation of a strange tale by Manly Wade Wellman called 'The Still Valley'.
+This one is for Civil War buffs and the students of the occult.
+I hope you're around to take a look at it."

 Production notes

 The effect of the oil paintings melting was accomplished by painting the pictures in wax on the surface of a hotplate.
 Moreover, the episode was shot in the summer, on a set without air-conditioning, with the director actually turning up the heat on certain key scenes to create the necessary mood and appearance for the story.

 Deleted characters

 Serling's original script featured two characters who did not appear in the completed episode: a police officer and a refrigerator repairman.

 "I spent a lot of time with Buck Houghton, Twilight Zone's producer trying to reduce scripts, some by Rod, by one speaking part or two speaking parts because we were just about to start shooting the show and we were over budget.
 And Aubrey was really tough on this subject even if it were a small number of dollars." —Del Reisman quoted in Serling: The Rise And Twilight of Television's Last Angry Man.